Forecasting Public energy data

 Grid Intelligence

-Grid Intelligence dashboard overview with current demand, forecast, and health panels
+Grid Intelligence live dashboard with demand, generation, carbon-free share, and anomaly KPIs

-Grid Intelligence generation analytics view with mix and trend charts
+Grid Intelligence generation mix tab with fuel-share chart and table

-Grid Intelligence forecast view showing short-horizon demand forecast
+Grid Intelligence forecast tab with realised demand and SARIMAX forecast interval

 Problem

-The project needed to show real analytics delivery, not just charts: ingestion, transformation, API delivery, dashboard design, data freshness, and clear limitations.
+The project needed to demonstrate real analytics delivery rather than a static chart gallery: scheduled ingestion, warehouse design, transformations, API delivery, ML scoring, dashboard interaction, operational freshness, and clear limitations.

-The dashboard is built for portfolio demonstration using public data.
-It is not designed for official operations or reliability decisions.
+The dashboard is built for portfolio demonstration using public electricity and weather data.
+It is not designed for official operations, reliability decisions, trading, or regulatory analysis.

 Architecture

-Public data sourcesGrid demand, generation, interchange, weather, and regional reference data
+Public data sourcesEIA demand, generation, forecast, interchange, ENTSO-E load and generation, NOAA weather, and regional reference data

-Analytics layerDemand forecast, anomaly scoring, generation mix, and pipeline health metrics
+Analytics and ML layerSARIMAX day-ahead demand forecast with skill scoring against the EIA published forecast, seasonal-naive fallback, diurnal anomaly scoring, generation mix, and pipeline health metrics

 Data flow